This is a short tale of how we designed an AI-powered app to help users find and book trusted home service pros—fast.

 Card Sorting

-To improve website navigation and structure, we ran 5 remote open card sorting sessions with potential users and the stakeholder.
+To improve website navigation and structure, we ran 5 remote open card sorting sessions with potential users and the stakeholders.
 The goal was to identify clear, effective labels and understand how users expect to browse home service content.

 👇🏼Here’s a sample from one of the sessions.